Removing trucks could be almost 'impossible,' say heavy towing experts | CBC News

 But Skof said removing the convoy is a more difficult task: "You're talking about pedestrians for one thing, versus vehicles that weigh thousands of pounds."

-The decisions on how to ultimately break up the protest like with Ottawa Police Chief Peter Sloly, Skof said.
+The decisions on how to ultimately break up the protest lie with Ottawa police Chief Peter Sloly, Skof said.

 Sloly said Saturday the force still does not have a timeline for removing all trucks.